 - The Abrafaxe graphic novel Mach's noch einmal, Robin! ("Do it again, Robin!", 1996) features an aged Robin Hood visually based on Sean Connery, his merry men, and his tomboyish daughter Marian.

-- The New Adventures of Robin Hood was a 1997-1998 live action TV series on Turner Network Television.
+- The New Adventures of Robin Hood is a 1997-1998 live-action TV series that aired on TNT.
 It was filmed in Vilnius, Lithuania.
 The tone of the series resembled its contemporaries Hercules: The Legendary Journeys and Xena: Warrior Princess.

-- Robin Hood - czwarta strzała (Robin Hood - the Fourth Arrow) is a 1997 low-budget Polish TV comedy that deals with the legend of Robin Hood in a Monty Python-esque way.
+- Robin Hood Czwarta Strzala is a 1997 low-budget Polish TV comedy that deals with the legend of Robin Hood in a Monty Python-esque way.

 - A French-accented "Monsieur Hood" makes a brief appearance on Shrek (2001).
 He tries to "save" Fiona from Shrek, until she lays some Waif-Fu on him and his Merry Men.